TNEI-Services/IPSA/docs/IscChopper.rst

 IscChopper
 ============

-The ``IscChopper`` class provides access to a DC/DC Converter, to set and get data values and to retrieve load flow results.
+The ``IscChopper`` class provides access to a DC/DC Converter, to set and get data values and to retrieve load flow results. **Note that in IPSA, like the transformer, the chopper is modelled as a combination of a branch and a tap changer.
+Therefore some of the chopper data is stored in a branch instance and functions such as** ``GetLineDValue()`` **are used to access branch type data.**

 Field Values
 -------------